 - 8. No retailing of plants is permitted on site. - 9.
 The conditions of the Environmental/Revegetation Management Plan(s) shall be complied with at all times. - 10.
 Truck deliveries are not permitted between the hours of 10.00 pm and 6.00 am. - 11.
 No trucks shall be parked on site without the prior approval of the Shire of Northam. - 12.
 All trucks shall enter and leave the property in a forward direction. - 13.
 Water run-off from the plant growing area shall be managed separately to general stormwater to prevent pollution and runoff into neighbouring properties. - 14.
-Pesticides, fertilisers, manures and soil amendment materials shall be used and stored in accordance with requirements of the Department of Agriculture WA, including storing on impermeable surfaces that are weather-proof and exclude stormwater runoff from other areas. - 15.
-Brine and other waste products from the desalination process shall be disposed of at an approved waste facility.
+Pesticides, fertilisers, manures and soil amendment materials shall be used and stored in accordance with requirements of the Department of Agriculture WA, including storing on impermeable surfaces that are weather-proof and exclude stormwater runoff from other areas.

-LOCATION PLAN - 19 BROWN ROAD, WUNDOWIE
+Attachment 1 LOCATION PLAN - 19 BROWN ROAD, WUNDOWIE